Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Conclusion

 As further justification of the utility of the optimised eigendecomposition, we examine alternative covariance functions other than the smoothing spline and compare these against both the optimal and existing spline model in several settings.
 Our simulation study confirms that most well-known covariance functions perform acceptably well when analysing the power spectral density for stationary time series.
 Generally, smoother covariance functions such as the squared exponential and Matern perform better in the cases of smoother and simpler spectra, while models that combine stationary and nonstationary covariance functions such as the SQE+Sigmoid appear to generalise best across more complex spectral densities.
 The 10-eigenvector decomposition of the smoothing spline, as used within \cite{Rosen2012}, is the worst performing model.
 In particular, we demonstrate that eigenvector optimisation is what constitutes improvement in this case, not alternative covariance functions.
 Simply put, given that the eigendecomposition is so critical, it really should be learned from the data.

+Our paper is not without limitations: first, while this paper improves upon the existing work of Rosen et al. \cite{Rosen2012}, there is no change to the underlying transdimensional sampling.
+Changing the transdimensional part of the model may lead to numerous further complications.
+If we were to make the algorithm locally adaptive in different segments of the time series, this could lead to an explosion in the number of model parameters and hence the computational cost of the procedure.
+In addition, allowing different numbers of eigenvalues in each segment could complicate the priors and likelihood computations that are involved in determining the segments themselves.

 There are a variety of interesting directions for future research.
-One could partition a locally stationary time series while at the same time optimising the number of basis functions used in the MCMC scheme within each segment, rather than over the entire time series period, as we have done.
+First, future work could explore computationally feasible ways of creating a locally adaptive framework for PSD estimation in nonstationary time series, despite the challenges described above.
+That is, one could conceivably partition a locally stationary time series while at the same time optimising the number of basis functions used in the MCMC scheme within each segment, rather than over the entire time series period, as we have done.
 Future modelling frameworks could consider Bayesian and frequentist methods for identifying and learning the most appropriate covariance functions, or combinations thereof, to use within each segment of the time series.
 This could be performed within a Bayesian or non-Bayesian framework.
 We could also combine the eigendecomposition with the other covariance functions we have explored, including a learned choice of best covariance function through model averaging.
 Finally, our new validation metrics focused on collective sets of peaks, including the proximity matching criterion and algorithms for the appropriate refinement of peaks, could be employed in other contexts.
 These could be used together to measure a model's effectiveness at specifically identifying a set of multiple peaks arising from more complex data.